How to Know if your Child has Obsessive Compulsive Disorder, OCD

-Many parents contact us with concerns about their child possibly having obsessive compulsive disorder (OCD).
+Many parents contact us with concerns asking “Does my Child have OCD?”
+Also called obsessive compulsive disorder (OCD).
 Let’s discuss what OCD is, and when to be concerned and seek professional help.

 What is OCD?

 Obsessive-compulsive disorder (OCD) is a disorder that is very debilitating for children.
 Kids with OCD may have repetitive thoughts or actions that they have little to no control over.
 These are called compulsions, and can be things like washing, counting, checking, or repeating words.
 Obsessions are usually harder to spot, but can include things like hoarding, religious or sexual obsessions.
 These compulsions and obsessions interfere with a child’s life.
 Usually it starts in children 9-13 years old, but it can start earlier or later than that.
 It is more common in boys than girls when it starts in childhood.